ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 ---
-title: "The Mills' Home in Brooktondale"
+title: "The Mills’ Home in Brooktondale"
-weight: 3
+weight: 2
 ---

 The Mills' home in Brooktondale is located at present-day (2021) 475 Brooktondale Road.